 Answering an Amazon ticket from the Gorgias iOS app.

-Gorgias was built specifically for Shopify sellers.
-If you sell on Shopify as much as or more than you sell on Amazon, it's probably the best choice you could make.
+Gorgias was built specifically for online stores.
+If you sell on your Shopify or Magento website as much as or more than you sell on Amazon, it's probably the best choice you could make.

 Gorgias pulls in every bit of data from your store into customer service, and functions as both CRM and helpdesk, storing all kinds of important info to help you land a sale.
 It can even let you strike up conversations with shoppers as they're browsing.
 This closes a huge part of the gap between ecommerce and the in-store experience.

-ChannelReply recently added Amazon and eBay integrations for Gorgias, and all plans are compatible.
+ChannelReply recently added Amazon, eBay and Walmart integrations for Gorgias, and all plans are compatible.
 The integration gives you the same kind of info about marketplace users as you would have about Shopify customers and lets you answer them directly from Gorgias.
 All ChannelReply data can be used in tools like variables with no extra setup.

 Just take note: some hands-on support features like starting live chats won't work on Amazon.
 The big river isn't likely to approve that anytime soon!

 While most helpdesks bill by agent, Gorgias gives you unlimited agents and bills by ticket volume instead.
-Prices start at $50/month.
+Prices start at $250/month.